mikerae/string-rota/README.md

 The worksheet data was imported incrementally into the database using a script run from the terminal.
 Niroj in https://www.edureka.co/community/73739/django-script-access-model-objects-without-using-manage-shell, and the Django documentation provided a solution to access the project models for this purpose, since specific Django setup code was needed for stand-alone scripts.

-### XX

-### Full development of Minimum Viable Product
+### Development of Minimum Viable Product
-The Minimum Viable Product as defined in stage one of the development scope above was developed and deployed before progressing to stage two and beyond.
+The Minimum Viable Product as defined in stage one of the development scope above reduced in scope.
+Basic Create Read Update Delete functionality was implemented.

 # Testing